fireyoshiqc/stage2017/README.md

 * Saving of weights and biases in .nn files once the model is trained.
 ##### Planned features
 * Allow for more training parameters to be modified (optimizer, regularizers, etc.)
-* Support for hardware-compatible Conv2D and MaxPooling layers.
 * Support for custom datasets.
 * Dynamic .nn file import handling (add saved weights and biases as imports).
 * Dynamic .nn file fixed-point precision handling (from saved weights and biases).